guilherber/pythermalgreen/README.md

-# pythermalgreen 0.2
+# 🚀  pythermalgreen 0.2 📚
 Collaborative project to obtain urban heat island patches through Remote Sensing.

+## 🎯 Functions
+* Create a urban heat analisys based on Normalized Difference Vegetation Index and Land Surface Temperature
+* Soon new releases and automated functions

+## 🛠️ Why use pythermalgreen?

+* Create environmental impact analysis processes quickly and automatically!

-## How to execute?
+## 🌐 How to execute?

-You can install the library using Python pip.
+You can install the library using Python pip:

 ```
 pip install pythermalgreen